gjpelletier/MLRegression/README.md

-# MLRegression - Tools for Machine Learning Regression in Python
+# MLRegression - Tools for Machine Learning Regression

-The MLRegression module includes the following main functions to facilitate the use of sklearn and statsmodels solvers:
+The MLRegression module includes the following main Python functions to facilitate the use of sklearn and statsmodels solvers:

  - **lasso** - LassoCV, LassoLarsCV, and LassoLarsIC using AIC/BIC
  - **ridge** - RidgeCV, Ridge usign AIC/BIC, Ridge using VIF